MahilaAlmutairi/To-Do-List-App/README.md

 Throughout this assignment, I have applied Room, Fragment Navigation, Dialogs, and Coroutines libraries, and learned how to use the data-binding library on my Android app.

-## :bulb: Motivation and Context
+## :bulb: Motivation
- The chance to make an impact, Finding innovative solutions, and The fun challenges.
+ Finding innovative solutions and taking the fun challenges.

 ## :camera_flash: Screenshots
  <img src="add.jpeg" width="260">